elangovana/prostate_cancer/README.md

 2. Install synapseClient as detailed in https://sagebionetworks.jira.com/wiki/display/SYNR/How+to+install+the+Synapse+R+Client

 ## Set up
-This is an R project that uses packrat for package management.
 1. Start up an R session and set up the working directory to this projects root.
 2. To install all packages used by this project, in R terminal run the following command

     a) packrat::init()

     b) packrat::restore()

 ## How to run